 What are the requirements to be an ambulance driver in the UK?

 There are a few different routes you can take to train to become a member of the ambulance service.
 If you want to train as a paramedic technician you will need to attend university and achieve a degree in paramedic science.
-Alternatively, you could apply for an apprenticeship with your local Ambulance Service NHS Trust
+Alternatively, you could apply for an apprenticeship with your local Ambulance Service NHS Trust.
+Click here to apply.

 If you do not want to go to university you could apply to become an emergency care assistant.
 You will need at least 3-4 GCSE’s including English, maths and a science subject.

-For more information about the types of jobs in the ambulance service click here:
+Click the link for more information about the types of jobs in the ambulance service.

 How much can I earn as an ambulance driver?